Ioana-Simion/egnn-jax/blogpost.md

 1. Explain the ideas of equivariance in transformer networks while also explaining some of the methods used.
 2. Provide an overview of some reproduction results for other methods (i.e., the Equivariant Graph Neural Network).
 3. Give an overview of our method and a comparison with the aforementioned reproduction results.
+4. Give an overview of the ablation studies we performed by disabling certain components of the transformer, which were done to demonstrate how adding more equivariances makes the model work better in leveraging the available geometric constraints.

 ---